longhorn/website/content/docs/1.5.0/spdk/automatic-offline-replica-rebuilding.md

 - **offline-replica-rebuilding** <br>

-    This setting allows users to enable the offline replica rebuilding for volumes using SPDK Data Engine.
+    This setting allows users to enable the offline replica rebuilding for volumes using V2 Data Engine.
 The value is `enabled` by default, and available options are:

     - **disabled**
     - **enabled**